Big City Family Fun

 Stroll this quiet zone and official peace park to honor the work of John Lennon.
 Along with his work with The Beatles, John Lennon advocated for peace.

-Located along Central Park West in-between 71st and 74th streets, in the shadow of his former home, The Dakota.
+Located along Central Park West between 71st and 74th Streets.
+It is in the shadow of his former home, The Dakota.

 Literary Walk